-Operating the power supply in burst mode at no load will significantly lower the no-load input power consumption, but with the very stringent no-load input power consumption limit, operating in burst mode alone may not be sufficient to pass the requirement.
+Operating the power supply in burst mode at no load will significantly lower the no-load input power consumption, but with the very stringent no-load input power limit, operating in burst mode alone may not be sufficient to pass the requirement.
 Other sources of inefficiencies in the power supply must be looked at and improved.
 One area is the operating power consumptions of the controller ICs, both the primary side controller and the secondary side synchronous rectifier controller (if used).
-The quiescent current of these controllers must be very low.
+The quiescent current White Paper: Power Adapters Design Techniques to Meet the New DoE Level VI Efficiency Standards of these controllers must be very low.
 New generation controller ICs provide this feature by turning off some parts of its internal circuitry that are not required during no load operation to minimize power consumption.
 Other areas in the design that can be improved are the power factor correction stage (if used), the bootstrap or start-up circuitry and the discharge resistors for the input safety capacitor.
-All these circuits can be turned off particularly during no-load condition to minimize the no-load input power consumption.
+All these circuits can be turned off during no-load condition to improve no- load power consumption.
 The bias current of the feedback circuitry including the bias current of the optocoupler used to maintain output voltage regulation can also be reduced to further lower the no-load input power consumption of the power supply.
-Output discharge resistors acting as preload and an LED used as a power-on indicator are not used anymore to conserve power at no-load condition.
+Output discharge resistors acting as a preload are not used in order to conserve power at no-load condition.

 Another area in the power supply design that can be optimized for higher efficiency is the type of rectification implemented on the secondary side.
 Traditionally, a diode is used to rectify the output voltage of the transformer before it is filtered for a smooth DC voltage.
 The disadvantage of using a diode for rectification is its high conduction loss due to its forward voltage drop.
-Substituting the diode with a very low on-resistance Mosfet that operate as a synchronous rectifier will result in a much lower losses and thus improve the overall efficiency of the power supply.
+Substituting the diode with a very low on-resistance MOSFET that operate as a synchronous rectifier will result in a much lower losses and thus improve the overall efficiency of the power supply.
+Ahead of the mandatory Level VI efficiency standards' effective date, GlobTek Inc. has already introduced a comprehensive line of compliant power supplies ranging in power level from 5 watts to 250 watts in various form factors.
+For 5W and 10W power levels, models GT-83083, GT- 83084 and GTM43085 are now available.
+All three models comes with built-in USB output connector.
+GT-83083 and GT- 83084 are both wall plug-in type with fixed AC input blades.